furechan/mplchart/output/README.md

 with columns `open`, `high`, `low`, `close` `volume` and a timestamp index named `date`, all in **lower case**!
-Please note, The library will automatically convert column and index names to lower case for internal use.
+Please note, The library will automatically convert column and index names to lower case for its internal use.

 ## Drawing Primitives